The Nest

 6) Buyer’s Agent

-The buyer’s agent is the most common relationship for a home buyer to have with a broker.
+The buyer’s agent is the most common relationship a home buyer has with a broker.
 There cannot be any confusion as to whose side the agent Broker asking client to sign a real estate listing agreement in new yorkis on.
 You can also earn two-thirds of your broker’s commission through NestApple.
-This way, your incentives are aligned with your Agents.
+This way, your incentives are aligned with your Agents’.

-You can just refuse when the seller’s broker’s hand you that NY Disclosure Form to sign while checking the box “Dual Agent.”
+You can refuse when the seller’s broker hands you that NY Disclosure Form to sign while checking the box “Dual Agent.”
 Brokers must present the form to their clients, but you are not required to sign it.

 7) What if I have already signed a real estate NY Disclosure Form?

-A seller’s broker would be kind of stealing from you if you agreed to dual agency because you could win some of this broker fee back via Nestapple cash back rebate.
+If you agreed to dual agency, a seller’s broker would be kind of stealing from you because you could win some of this broker fee back via a Nestapple cash back rebate.

 Written By: Georges Benoliel